EarthByte/optAPM/README.md

 Since we're referencing a deforming model we currently require a version of pyGPlates that closes the gaps in resolved topologies in the *deforming* model (along deforming lines).
 PyGPlates revision 19 or above should suffice.

-Since we're using pyGPlates, this also means we need to use Python 2.7.x (since pyGPlates does not yet support Python 3).

-Other Python module prerequisites are:
+Python module prerequisites are:

 * PlateTectonicTools - https://github.com/EarthByte/PlateTectonicTools
+* pygplates
 * numpy
 * scipy
 * scikit-image